To develop a generation of compassionate youth who create positive change for animals, people, and the natural world.

 - Encourage students to strive for a sustainable society while protecting natural resources and the environment

 - Offer effective ways to reduce and prevent violence in school and at home

 Who We Serve

 HEART offers its services to students of all ages, ethnicities, races, religious beliefs, and socioeconomic statuses as well as educators, administrators, and community leaders in the greater New York City, Chicago, and Indianapolis areas.
 HEART envisions replicating its programs throughout the nation.

 Why We Teach Humane Education

 There is a growing movement among educators and administrators to include character and humane education in their school curricula as a way to teach students respect, responsibility, and empathy, and to help them develop critical thinking and decision-making skills based on compassion, tolerance, and integrity.
 HEART believes that a student’s educational experience should not be limited to traditional teachings, but must also include enrichment instruction to motivate active learning and critical thinking.
 Children deserve to be provided with comprehensive instruction that will make them not only better students, but also better members of society.
-Character and humane education programs can contribute to improving student attitudes, behavior, attendance, and academic achievement.
+Character and humane education programs can positively impact student attitudes, behavior, attendance, and academic achievement.

-The following claims were made for humane and character education by the US National Parent-Teacher Association Congress in 1993: “Children trained to extend justice, kindness, and mercy to animals become more just, kind, and considerate in their relations to one another.
+The following claims were made about the impact of humane and character education by the US National Parent-Teacher Association Congress in 1993: “Children trained to extend justice, kindness, and mercy to animals become more just, kind, and considerate in their relations to one another.
 Character training along these lines in youths will result in men and women of broader sympathies; more humane, more law-abiding, in every respect more valuable citizens.
 Humane education is the teaching in schools and colleges of the nation the principles of justice, goodwill, and humanity toward all life.
 The cultivation of the spirit of kindness to animals is but the starting point toward that larger humanity that includes one’s fellow of every race and clime.
 A generation of people trained in these principles will solve their international difficulties as neighbours, and not as enemies.”